P259-Simpra-NET-Bootcamp/aw2-furkansahin16/SimpraApi/README.md

 - Bogus

 ## Installation
-To run the AW2-SimparApi project locally, you can choose either of the following options:
+To run the SimparApi project locally, you can choose either of the following options:

 1. **Using Git Command Line**:
    - Clone the repository from GitHub using the command: `git clone [repository URL]`